Alcohol and Drug Rehab Centers in California

 The table below breaks down the number of rehab centers by whether they are private non-profit, private for-profit, locally-funded, state-funded, or federally-funded so that you can understand the number of state or government-funded options available in California.

 |Local, county, or community government||136||9.05%|

-While the dollars spent on rehab via private insurance has remained mostly stable, the share of total alcohol and other drug treatment expenditures has declined since 1986.
-Back then, private insurance contributed nearly 30 percent to the treatment of alcohol and other drugs.
 While the Affordable Care Act (ACA) has mandated that all plans cover substance use disorder treatment, not everyone is able to afford an ACA plan through the Marketplace.
+7

-The table below breaks down the typical payment methods used and how many facilities in California accept each payment type so you can understand the type of options you may have to pay for treatment.
+The table below breaks down the typical ways people pay for rehab and how many facilities in California accept each payment type so you can understand the type of options you may have to pay for treatment.

 |Cash or self-payment||1,244||82.82%|

 |Federal military insurance||243||16.18%|

 |No payment accepted (free treatment for all clients)||71||4.73%|